siefca/attribute-filters/docs/USAGE.md

 * `attribute_set(any_object)`

-> Allows to create local set that will be initialized using the given object (usually an array) that may not
+> Allows to create local set that will be initialized with the given object (usually an array) that may not
 > be a `String`, a `Symbol` or an `AttributeSet` (these are reserved for the variants above).
 The resulting
 > object (a new `AttributeSet` instance) is also wrapped in a proxy.